 To make it easier for you, here at Mediterranean Cruise Ports Easy, we have provided a list of our top 10 Florence Italy attractions.

-Being docked at the cruise ship dock in Livorno, getting to Florence and back will take at least 3-4 hours of your day (depending whether you are getting there by bus, train, taxi or shore excursion) and you can expect about 4-5 hours net time in Florence for sightseeing, shopping and tasting the local specialties.
+Being docked at the cruise ship dock in Livorno, getting to Florence and back will take at least 3-4 hours of your day (depending whether you are getting there by bus, train, taxi, your cruise ship's shore excursion or your private tour) and you can expect about 4-5 hours net time in Florence for sightseeing, shopping and tasting the local specialties.

 That’s why, for you first time cruisers to Florence, read our article on What to do in Florence in a Day and you will learn what the things to see in Florence are, how to organize your day and get the maximum out of it in just 5 hours!

 Those who visit Florence once are very likely to return to it again.
 That’s why it’s no wonder that many Mediterranean cruise guests have been to Florence once or twice before and have seen some of the major things to see in Florence already.

 They will be in a position to focus on particular sights like the Uffizzi Gallery or the Accademia more and check off the list of other top Florence Italy sights they might have missed first time round (keep reading if you are visiting for the first time and still want to see these two, we have a soulution for you!)